codesavannah/mealnetworks/docs/user-authentication-requirements.md

 - **Distance-Based Matching**: RECEIVERs displayed to DONORs based on nearest distance
 - **Location Services**: Both DONOR and RECEIVER profiles include location information

+#### Location Data Collection
+- **RECEIVER Location (Mandatory)**:
+  - During RECEIVER (NGO) registration, Google Maps integration is **required**
+  - User must select their organization's physical location on Google Maps
+  - System captures and stores:
+    - **Latitude** (decimal degrees)
+    - **Longitude** (decimal degrees)
+    - **Formatted Address** (from Google Maps geocoding)
+  - Location data is stored in the User table (latitude, longitude fields)
+  - This location becomes the pickup/delivery point for donations
+  - Location accuracy is critical for distance-based matching with DONORs

+- **DONOR Location (Optional)**:
+  - DONORs may provide location during registration for convenience
+  - Can be updated or provided later when creating donation sessions
+  - Not mandatory at registration time

+#### Google Maps Implementation Requirements
+- **Map Selector Component**:
+  - Interactive Google Maps embedded in RECEIVER registration form
+  - Drag-and-drop marker to select exact location
+  - Search functionality to find address
+  - Auto-complete for address input
+  - "Use Current Location" button (browser geolocation)
+  - Visual confirmation of selected location before submission

+- **Geocoding Integration**:
+  - Convert address text to coordinates (forward geocoding)
+  - Convert coordinates to formatted address (reverse geocoding)
+  - Validate location is within serviceable area (if applicable)

+- **Data Validation**:
+  - Ensure latitude/longitude are valid coordinates
+  - Check if coordinates fall within expected geographic boundaries
+  - Prevent submission if location is not selected
+  - Store original address text along with coordinates for reference

 ### Donation Session Concept
 - **Definition**: A donation session is a singular entity representing one complete donation transaction
 - **Participants**: Each session connects one DONOR with one RECEIVER